Colombia – endemic wildlife mountains and Caribbean

 Day 2 A day in Bogotá to acclimatise to the altitude with the opportunity to visit attractions such as the Gold Museum and Monserrate.

-Day 3 We visit Chingaza National Park in the Eastern Andes to explore the alpine ‘paramo’ grassland of the high slopes where the unusual tall frailejones Espeletia grow, and home to an array of birds including the bizarre Andean Cock-of-the-rock.
+Day 3 We visit Chingaza National Park in the Eastern Andes to explore the alpine ‘paramo’ grassland of the high slopes where the unusual tall frailejones Espeletia grow, and home to an array of birds.

 Day 4 This morning we set out west towards Honda, on the banks of the Magdalena River (c.
 5 hours), making stops along the way to explore La Florida Park and La Laguna el Tabacal.